threefoldfoundation/info_threefold/src/token/how_to_buy/tft_buy_tfconnect.md

 ### Activate your BTC wallet in the ThreeFold Connect App

-This is simply done simply by clicking the `ACTIVATE` button, agree with the Terms and Conditions, and confirm the activation on the next screen.
+This is simply done by clicking the `ACTIVATE` button, agree with the Terms and Conditions, and confirm the activation on the next screen.

 ![](img/tfc_btc_activate.jpg ':size=300')